AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

 Depending on your project configuration, your upgrade tasks may include the following:

--  Update services for compatibility with new Adobe Commerce versions.
-See [Change service version](../services/services-yaml.md#change-service-version).
+-  Update services—such as MariaDB (MySQL), OpenSearch, RabbitMQ, and Redis—for compatibility with new Adobe Commerce versions.
 -  Convert an older configuration management file.
 -  Update the `.magento.app.yaml` file with new settings for hooks and environment variables.
 -  Upgrade third-party extensions to the latest supported version.